robinj/controlled-merge/README.md

 __merge([onConflict], [objects]);__

-* onConflict(objectOne, objectTwo)
+* onConflict(objectOne, objectTwo, attr)
   * Optional function to define what happens when non objects are detected and conflict.
 By default, it will assign the later merge object over the earlier one.
+The name of the conflicting attribute will be present as the third parameter.
 * objects
   * Either a singular array of all objects passed in, or manually passed in arguments.